mikul109/mikul109.github.io/README.md

 # mikul109.github.io
-Personal webpage and Portfolio to showcase projects and skills, and to provide contact information.
+Personal Portfolio to showcase projects and skills, and to provide contact information.